ryansechrest/github-updater-demo/README.md

 ### Configure: Plugin Icon (Optional)

-If you want to use an image within your plugin as the plugin icon, set a relative path (starting from your plugin root) to the file:
+If you want to use an image within your plugin as the plugin icon, set a relative path to the file:

 ```php
 $gitHubUpdater->setPluginIcon('assets/icon.png');
 ```

-This icon appears on Dashboard > Updates next to your plugin when there's a pending update.
+The path should be relative from your plugin root.
+The icon appears on Dashboard > Updates next to your plugin.

 ### Add GitHubUpdater (Required)